Helen Kosc

 Thesis: They All Come Out: Mapping the Desistence Journeys of 150 prison-leavers over 18-months

-Helen has had extensive research experience in the field of criminal justice: she was a Research Assistant for the largest experimental audit study measuring discriminative hiring of ex-offenders in Europe, with Dr Marti Rovira.
-She has also co-authored a chapter in the newest Oxford Handbook of Evidence-Based Crime and Justice Policy, with Professor David Kirk.
-Most recently, she was invited to present preliminary findings to 800 expert delegates from over 78 countries at the International Corrections & Prisons Association Annual Conference in Antwerp, Belgium, and serves on the Editorial Board of the ‘Advancing Corrections’ Journal.
+Beyond her Doctoral work, Helen has had extensive research experience in the field of criminal justice: she was a Research Assistant for the largest experimental audit study measuring discriminative hiring of ex-offenders in Europe, with Dr Marti Rovira.
+She co-authored a chapter in the newest Oxford Handbook of Evidence-Based Crime and Justice Policy, with Professor David Kirk.
+She worked in collaboration with Police Scotland and the University of Cambridge's Dr Miri Zilka, investigating the use of data science and advanced technologies in policing practices.
+Helen was a Visiting Scholar at the Leverhulme Centre for the Future of Intelligence, University of Cambridge, and serves on the Editorial Board of the ‘Advancing Corrections’ Journal.

 Fellowships & Awards: